-Alaska Adults with Physical and Developmental Disabilities (APDD), formerly called Adults with Physical Disabilities, is a Home and Community Based Medicaid Waiver intended for those 21 years of age or older with autism, an intellectual disability, or a developmental disability, which results in physical impairments.
+Alaska Adults with Physical and Developmental Disabilities (APDD) is a Home and Community Based Medicaid Waiver intended for those 21 years of age or older with autism, an intellectual disability, or a developmental disability that results in physical impairments.
 APDD enables individuals who cannot live independently to continue to live in their home or in an assisted living facility, rather than in a nursing home facility.
 Services that may be covered under this waiver include adult day care, home modifications, respite care to relieve one’s caregiver, and home-delivered meals.

-Another adult-only Alaskan Medicaid waiver that might be of interest to elderly individuals is Alaskans Living Independently (ALI), previously called Older and Disabled Adults (ODA).
+Another adult-only Alaskan Medicaid waiver that might be of interest to elderly individuals is Alaskans Living Independently (ALI).
 This waiver provides similar benefits and services as APDD, though while an intellectual or developmental disability is a qualification for APDD, it is not for ALI.
 ALI only requires that individuals 65 years and older need a level of care consistent with that provided in a nursing home.
 For those who are between the ages of 21 and 64, a physical disability is an eligibility requirement.
-That being said, those under the age of 65 who have a physical disability, and do not have a developmental or intellectual disability, should apply for the ALI wavier.
+That being said, those under the age of 65 who have a physical disability and do not have a developmental or intellectual disability should apply for the ALI wavier.

 For those who strictly need assistance with their daily living activities, and do not require a nursing home level of care, the Personal Care Services (PCS) program via the state’s Medicaid plan is an option.
 This program provides assistance with bathing, grooming, toiletry, light housecleaning, shopping for essentials, and medication monitoring.
 With this program, there is an option for consumer direction, also known as self-direction.

 To be eligible for the Adults with Physical and Developmental Disabilities Waiver, a variety of requirements (personal, medical, and financial) must be met.

 Personal – Individuals must be at least 21 years of age and a full-time resident of Alaska.
 This Waiver is not intended for children.